Director Park Chan-wook Reunites with Actor Lee Byung-hun After 25 Years in New Black Comedy 'No Other Choice'

 The film addresses the replacement of human jobs by machines through the paper industry, echoing the challenges faced by the film industry.
 Park, who has experienced the ups and downs of the industry, shared, "Before 'JSA', I went through tough times, trying to pitch my scripts to producers.
 That fear of failure still looms large."

-Director Park Chan-wook Reunites with Actor Lee Byung-hun After 25 Years in New Black Comedy 'No Choice'
+Director Park Chan-wook Reunites with Actor Lee Byung-hun After 25 Years in New Black Comedy 'No Other Choice'

-Director Park Chan-wook Reunites with Actor Lee Byung-hun After 25 Years in New Black Comedy 'No Choice'
+Director Park Chan-wook Reunites with Actor Lee Byung-hun After 25 Years in New Black Comedy 'No Other Choice'

 When asked about the film's success, Park expressed, "I hope the media will say it has somewhat revived the Korean film industry.
 While it's not too difficult to make a profit due to exports, I hope it does even better."

-Though 'No Choice' has already been released, its journey continues as it has been submitted for the Best International Feature Film category at the 98th Academy Awards next March.
+Though 'No Other Choice' has already been released, its journey continues as it has been submitted for the Best International Feature Film category at the 98th Academy Awards next March.
 Park commented, "The Oscars have a dual nature.
 If not nominated, I can 'retire' early from promoting the film and focus on my next project.
 But if nominated, it means months of a 'death race'.
 At 62, I have mixed feelings about it, but I still hope for the best."

 Kim Ji-won, TenAsia Reporter bella@tenasia.co.kr